openid/openid4vp_ble/main.md

 **Checksum:** 2 bytes CRC16-CCITT-False (unsigned)

-__NOTE__: Limit the max total size to ```~4kb``` for better performance while the protocol can handle larger.
+NOTE: Limit the max total size to ```~4kb``` for better performance while the protocol can handle larger size.
 In case the Request does not match Size then its assumed to be corrupted and the wallet is expected to send the requested chunks based on the ``` Transfer Summary Request ```.

 In case of the CRC failure or decryption failure the ```Transfer summary report``` would be used to resend the specifc chunks